Maryland has more than $15 million to give away and it could be to you.

 Marvin Bond, a spokesman for the state comptroller, said that, in most cases, the amount of money is between $50 and $200, but can run into thousands of dollars.

 Under Maryland law, financial institutions and other companies are required to report bank accounts, contents of safe deposit boxes, wages, insurance benefits, stock dividends and other funds to the comptroller's office if they are unclaimed for five years or more.

 The 23,000 people in today's list are only those for whom the banks and others have been searching during the past year.
 The comptroller's office has records going back 30 years on more than 160,000 accounts worth $60 million.

-The valuables collected by the state over the years range from a few dollars found in lost savings accounts to items stored in safe deposit boxes such as baby teeth and an original New York Herald announcing the death of Lincoln.
+The valuables collected by the state over the years range from a few dollars found in lost savings accounts to items stored in safe deposit boxes such as baby teeth.

 Accounts are handed over to the state for a variety of reasons.
 Some of the unclaimed money was lost when people died and their survivors did not know about the bank accounts.
 Some of the money was lost when small businesses or churches changed treasurers and the new officers weren't told about accounts.
 Sometimes, the money wasn't lost at all, but the owner didn't make any deposits or withdrawals from the account for five years, so the bank told the state the account was inactive.